Deepomatic/deepomatic-client-python/README.md

 # Bugs

-Please send bug reports to support@deepomatic.com
+Please send bug reports to support@deepomatic.com or open an issue here.